Google Drive integration

 From the Knowledge Base

-- Click the "+ button" on the bottom right
+- Click the down arrow next to the Add Resource button on the top right

 - Select Google Drive

 Once your Google Drive is connected, select the specific resource you’d like to attach to your atSpoke knowledge base. atSpoke will import into the knowledge base as a link, or text document that can be found directly on atSpoke when users ask questions.

 Select the Google drive logo from the reply bar

 Decide if you'd like to link the document or add the document to the Knowledge base using the resulting toggle switches.
 When you link the document it will automatically index the document unless you turn it off.
 Then choose Import 1 resource and add to the KB

 Some important things to keep in mind as you’re importing items from Google Drive:

 - Large documents have a 20,000 character limit to be text articles in the atSpoke Knowledge Base.

 - Currently atSpoke handles all formatting other than tables.
 It is recommended that tables be inserted as photos, OR be linked to the knowledge base.

 - Any Google doc larger than 5mb or 20,000 characters will be a link in the Knowledge Base.